cosmo-sapien/bordoley.github.io/Resume.md

 ## Overview
 An industrial designer with burning passion for beauty, invention, poetic meaning and connectivity in all (she creates).

-* A visionary with experience delivering projects on time with exceeded expectations.
+* A visionary who sees opportunity in every challenge.
 * Experience at top design agencies and innovation oriented companies.
 * Obsessed with creating magical products in both their esthetic and utilitarian value: from research, to creation, to presentation.
 * Deep understanding of product design's best practices.